 Once your compensation philosophy is defined, you will want to evaluate your external competitiveness, which we’ll cover in our next article: Maximizing Your Total Rewards Strategy: Part 2.

 P&N helps clients of all sizes and industries develop, maintain, and improve their compensation programs as part of a total rewards strategy.
-This article series and our upcoming webinar are designed to help you start thinking about the quality and effectiveness of your organization’s compensation program.
+This article series and accompanying webinar are designed to help you start thinking about the quality and effectiveness of your organization’s compensation program.

-On September 22, 2020, our HR consulting team will host a free webinar to discuss many of the topics above in greater detail, and to provide further insight into the critical components in a comprehensive total rewards program, such as benefits planning.
+Our HR consulting team hosted a free webinar to discuss many of the topics above in greater detail, and to provide further insight into the critical components in a comprehensive total rewards program, such as benefits planning.